Whitewater Rafting Classifications and Grades Explained

 What Class is Best for You?

-When considering a day or overnight white water rafting trip, you’ll need to weigh a number of factors to determine which river and class is right for you.
+When considering a day or overnight whitewater rafting trip, you’ll need to weigh a number of factors to determine which river and class is right for you.
 Only certain sections may be appropriate for you, your family, or your friends.
-It’s best to do your homework on the white water rafting classifications.
+It’s best to do your homework on the whitewater rafting classifications.
 Here are some questions to ask:

 - How comfortable are you with adventure?
 If a steep drop would upset you, stick to lower classes for more fun.